Lindsey Morgan: 2014–2020: The 100 and further success

 On August 20, 2013, it was announced that Morgan landed a recurring role on The CW science fiction drama series The 100, which ended after seven seasons.
 For season 2, Morgan was upgraded to series regular.

 Morgan describes her character: "Raven is a total badass.
 She is a guy's girl who is brilliant because she's also a prodigy when it comes to mechanical engineering.
 She's the youngest mechanical engineer the space station has had in 52 years, and she loves getting dirty and down with it.
 She's feisty, she's sassy, she's strong; she's a really cool girl.
 She can definitely hold her own."

 In 2015, Morgan filmed her first leading film role starring as Ariana in the television film Casa Vita alongside ABC Family's Baby Daddy star Jean-Luc Bilodeau.
 Ariana is a Mexican-American cook dreaming of opening her own fusion cuisine restaurant much to her father's dismay.
 Ariana works at her father's restaurant, Casa Vita, where she meets Early Lindstrom.

 On April 18, 2016, Morgan landed a lead role in the independent thriller Lasso, alongside Andrew Jacobs, Sean Patrick Flanery.
 Morgan's character holds a huge amount of guilt for not keeping the senior citizens safe and takes on the duty of ensuring their safety throughout the film.

 Personal life

-On December 29, 2020, Morgan announced her engagement with actor Shaun Sipos on Instagram.
+On December 29, 2020, Morgan announced her engagement to actor Shaun Sipos on Instagram.
+They married on September 21, 2023, in Austin, Texas.